open-component-model/ocm/examples/lib/README.md

 func MyFirstOCMApplication() {
    octx := ocm.DefaultContext()

+   ...
 }
 ```

-If a decoupled environment with completely local settings is required, the
+If a decoupled environment with dedicated special settings is required, the
 builder methods of the ocm package (`With...`) can be used to compose
-a context according to dedicated requirements.
+a context.

 With `ocm.New()` a fresh `ocm` context is created using the default settings.
 It is possible to create any number of such contexts.